autolab/Autolab/docs/docker-compose.md

 Run `make set-perms` again

 ### Restarting Autolab Passenger Server
+This is useful when you might want to test out some code change within the Autolab container without having to rebuild everything again.
+These changes can be applied by just restarting the Passenger service that is serving Autolab.

 First navigate to the app directory `/home/app/webapp`.

 Then run `passenger-config restart-app`: